Search Our Books

-When you read this book aloud, you can emphasize or exaggerate the similarities in the words.
-For example, you can exaggerate the "l" in "lazy" and "lion" so that your child can start to hear the connections in the words.
-Books also become more meaningful to your child when she is shown ways they relate to her life.
-For example, when your child is talkative, can you call her a "chirpy birdy," or when she is excited, can you call her a "playful perky puppy"?
-Helping her identify with the animals in the book may make her want to look at this book more often.
+When you read this book aloud, have fun emphasizing or exaggerating how the words are similar.
+For example, exaggerate the “L” in “lazy” and “lion” so that your child can start to hear the connections in the words.
+Books become more meaningful to your child when they are shown ways they relate to their life.
+For example, when your child is talking, can you call them a “chirpy birdy,” or when they are excited, can you call them a “playful perky puppy”?
+Helping them identify with the animals in the book may make them want to look at this book more often.

 There are no reviews yet.
 Be the first one to write one.